arnicas/interactive-vis-course/Week7/README.md

 * http://getbootstrap.com/css/#grid

 You will use it in one of your homeworks.
 I used it for the [lines_transition.html](lines_transition.html) layout which admittedly is still an ugly page.

+Reminder: Don't use a ".tooltip" class for your D3 tooltips with Bootstrap.
+Change it to ".mytooltip" or something else.
+Bootstrap highjacks ".tooltip" away from you.

 ## Recent Interesting Things